nbredikhin/fivem-mongodb/README.md

 5. Run `npm install` in `resources/mongodb` directory.

 ## Usage
-**WARNING: Resource is still in early development and API may change!**

 Every callback accepts `success<boolean>` as its first argument.
 If `success` is `false`, second argument contains error message.